Pat-On/course_docker_mastery/section_4_creating_and_using_containers_like_a_boss/notes2.md

 - This gets even better later with Swarm and Overlay networks

 ---

 # Docker Networks: DNS and How Containers Find Each Other

+- Understand how DNS is the key to easy inter-container comms
+- see how it works by default with custom networks
+- learn how to use `--link` to enable DNS on default bridge network

+!Important
+Forget IS's
+Static IP's and using IP's for talking to containers is an anti-pattern.
+Do your best to avoid it!

+`Docker DNS` - Docker daemon has a built-in DNS server that containers use by default `Docker Default Names` - Docker default the hostname to the container's name, but you can also set aliases.

+### Docker Networks: DNS
+- Containers should not rely on IP's for inter-communication
+- DNS for friendly names ios built-in if you use custom networks